Termination of Triangular Polynomial Loops: Conclusion and Related Work

-In the non-linear case, \cite{li16} proves decidability of termination for conjunctive loops on $\RR^d$ for the case that the loop condition defines a compact and connected subset of $\RR^d$.
-In \cite{XiaZ10}, decidability of termination of conjunctive linear-update loops on $\RR^d$ with the \emph{non-zero minimum property} is shown, which covers conjunctive linear-update loops with real spectrum.
-In combination with \cite{oliveira16}, this yields a decision procedure for termination of conjunctive \twn-loops over $\RR$.
+In the non-linear case, \cite{li16} proves decidability of termination for conjunctive loops on $\RR^d$ for the case that the condition defines a compact and connected subset of $\RR^d$.
+In \cite{xiaz10}, decidability of termination of conjunctive linear-update loops on $\RR^d$ with the \emph{non-zero minimum property} is shown, which covers conjunctive linear-update loops with real spectrum.
 For general conjunctive linear-update loops on $\RR^d$ undecidability is conjectured.
-Furthermore, \cite{DBLP:conf/concur/NeumannO020} proves that termination of (not necessarily conjunctive) linear-update loops is decidable if the loop condition describes a compact set.
-Finally, \cite{xu13} gives sufficient criteria for \mbox{(non-)}termination of solvable loops and \cite{li17} introduces sufficient conditions under which termination of non-deterministic non-linear loops on $\RR^d$ can be reduced to satisfiability of a semi-algebraic system.
+Moreover, \cite{dblp:conf/iccsa/wusbz10} shows that termination of conjunctive linear-update loops where the update matrix has only periodic real eigenvalues is decidable, which also covers conjunctive linear-update loops with real spectrum.
+Here, a special case of our transformation from \cref{sec:transf} with linear automorphisms is used.
+In combination with \cite{oliveira16}, \cite{dblp:conf/iccsa/wusbz10,xiaz10} both yield a decision procedure for termination of conjunctive \twn-loops over $\RR$.
+Furthermore, \cite{dblp:conf/concur/neumanno020} proves that termination of (not necessarily conjunctive) linear-update loops is decidable if the condition describes a compact set.
+Finally, \cite{xu13} gives sufficient criteria for (non-)termination of solvable loops and \cite{li17} presents sufficient conditions under which termination of non-deterministic non-linear loops on $\RR^d$ can be reduced to satisfiability of a semi-algebraic system.

-For linear-update loops with real spectrum over $\RR$, we prove $\forall \RR$-completeness of termination, whereas \cite{XiaZ10} does not give tight complexity results.
-The approach from \cite{xu13} is incomplete, whereas we present a complete reduction from termination to the respective first-order theory.
+For linear-update loops with real spectrum over $\RR$, we prove $\forall \RR$-complete\-ness of termination, whereas \cite{xiaz10,dblp:conf/iccsa/wusbz10} do not give tight complexity results.
+The approach from \cite{xu13} is incomplete, whereas we present a complete reduction from termination to the respective existential fragment of the first-order theory.
 The work in \cite{li17} is orthogonal to ours as it only applies to loops that satisfy certain non-trivial conditions.
-Moreover, we consider loops with arbitrary loop conditions over various rings, whereas \cite{li16,XiaZ10,li17} only consider conjunctive loops over $\RR$ and \cite{DBLP:conf/concur/NeumannO020} only considers loops over $\RR$ where the loop condition defines a compact set.
+Moreover, we consider loops with arbitrary conditions over various rings, while \cite{li16,xiaz10,li17,dblp:conf/iccsa/wusbz10} only consider conjunctive loops over $\RR$ and \cite{dblp:conf/concur/neumanno020} only considers loops over $\RR$ where the condition defines a compact set.